-The business plan allows you to use the research you completed for your plan to make decisions affecting the future of the business.
-Completing the plan forces you to examine future decisions regarding management, marketing, personnel, and finance in an objective and organized way.
-A projection of the sources and uses of financing needed for start-up or change up of your business.
+The business plan allows you to use the research you completed to draft the plan to make decisions affecting the future of the business.
+Completing the plan forces you to examine future decisions regarding management, marketing, personnel, and finances in an objective and organized way.
+It provides a projection of the sources and uses of financing needed for start-up or change up of your business.
 A cash flow projection is a vital part of the plan for certain types of businesses.
 The business plan can be a useful tool in securing capital.
 The plan may become your owner’s manual guiding your daily operations and activities.